siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 \nabla\cdot\mathbf{E}=0,\qquad \nabla\cdot\mathbf{B}=0.
 $$

-Now each field changes by the curl of the other rather than by its own curl.
+Now each field changes by the curl of the other.
 This is the minimal real closed propagation law: no sources, no action at a distance, no extra fields, and no higher-order operators.